Frehley's Comet: History

-Two studio albums and one live album were released under the "Frehley's Comet" moniker (The live album, Live+1 featured four songs performed live in concert and one original studio song).
+Two studio albums and one live album were released under the "Comet" moniker (Live+1 featured four songs performed live in concert and one original studio song).
 The last show under the Frehley's Comet name was in August 1988, opening for Iron Maiden, and Howarth and Oldaker left before the end of the year.

-In 1989, for Trouble Walkin', his third studio release (produced by Eddie Kramer), Frehley dropped the Frehley's Comet name and put out a pure "Ace Frehley" solo album.
+In 1989, for Trouble Walkin', his third studio release (produced by Eddie Kramer), Frehley dropped the Frehley's Comet name.
+The name change was partially due to concert promoters referring to the band as "Ace Frehley's Comet".
 Tod Howarth was replaced by a returning Richie Scarlet, and Jamie Oldaker by ex-Riot drummer Sandy Slavin (although Anton Fig and ex-Kiss Drummer Peter Criss did perform some of the percussion work on the album).
-According to Frehley, He offered then KISS drummer Eric Carr a chance to be on a song.
+According to Frehley, he offered then Kiss drummer Eric Carr a chance to be on a song.
 However, Paul Stanley and Gene Simmons dissuaded Carr from doing so.
-The album featured numerous guest vocalists including Criss and Sebastian Bach.
+The album featured numerous guest vocalists including Peter Criss and Sebastian Bach.
 The tour ended and the band dissolved after John Regan resigned with immediate effect after a show in Las Vegas on April 11, 1990.
-Frehley did not perform live in any form for two years after that, until July 1992.
+Frehley did not perform live in any form until July 1992.

 Frehley put his solo career on hold to rejoin Kiss in 1996.
 He has since resumed his solo career with Richie Scarlet back in his touring band.
 After touring Australia together with Gene Simmons and his solo band in 2018, Frehley fired his entire solo band including Scarlet with whom he had played on and off since 1984 and replaced them with Simmons's backing band.

+In 2013, Richie Scarlet toured with a band Frehley's Vomit.
 In 2014, Regan and Howarth reunited in the band Four By Fate.
 The band played various one-off reunion shows in 2017 and 2018 with Frehley, Tod Howarth, John Regan, and Anton Fig together.
+As semi-tribute band, Return of the Comet was formed by members in 2018.